Pakistan has done its job of bringing Taliban to table: DG ISPR

 “We have separate defence cooperation with China but that has nothing to do with CPEC,” he said.
 “We had F-16 deals with the US.
 That was our requirement.
 Later we have jointly made the JF-17 Thunder with China.
 Like any sovereign country, Pakistan takes decisions suiting its national interest,” he said.

-Speaking about a growing protest movement by the Pashtun Tahaffuz Movement (PTM), he said: “Till such time that the PTM is peaceful and they stick to their genuine demands, which are natural in a post-conflict environment, the state is committed to take care of them.
-Once we have fulfilled the genuine demands which are already in the overall plan, then we see how to deal with anyone who still tries to exploit.”
+Speaking about a growing protest movement by the Pashtun Tahaffuz Movement (PTM), he said: “Till such time that the PTM is peaceful and they stick to their genuine demands, which are natural in a post-conflict environment, the state is committed to take care of them.”

+“Once we have fulfilled the genuine demands which are already in the overall plan, then we see how to deal with anyone who still tries to exploit,” he added.
+The military spokesman said the movement was being exploited by Pakistan’s enemies: “When there are fault lines, then enemies will always try to exploit them.
+So there is an effort to exploit PTM, whether with their connivance or not.”

 Responding to a question about an extension in military courts, Asif Ghafoor said the courts were a “national requirement” because the country’s civilian judicial infrastructure was ill-equipped to deal with terrorism cases.